Concerns grow over St. Louis County's animal shelter after family's dog goes missing

 ST. LOUIS, Mo.
-(KMOV.com) -- Kerry Obert says there’s no care or control within the St. Louis County’s Animal Care and Control Center.
+(KMOV.com) -- Kerry Obert says there’s no care or control within the St. Louis County’s Animal Care and Control Center (ACC).
 “Your job is to control animals and now mine is gone,” she said.

+A couple is suing St. Louis County for euthanizing their family dog without their permission last year.

 Her dog Harley was sent to Animal Control back in May after a biting incident with a neighbor’s dog.
-News 4 found according to county ordinance and Missouri law, dogs involved in an alleged biting incident are required a 10-day quarantine.
+According to county ordinance and Missouri law, dogs involved in an alleged biting incident are required to undergo a 10-day quarantine.

-Obert said she didn’t learn that her dog has been missing for nearly eight hours before someone from Animal Control contacted her.
+Obert told News 4 she didn’t learn her dog had been missing for nearly eight hours, which is when someone from Animal Control contacted her.

 “I was 'like where could she be?
 Where was she?
 How did this happen?” she said.

 News 4 found there have been other incidents involving animals under quarantine at the county shelter.
-In a federal law =suit filed in May, it details the harrowing encounter of how county employees mistakenly euthanized a 6-year-old terrier.
+A federal lawsuit filed in May details the harrowing encounter of how county employees mistakenly euthanized a 6-year-old terrier.

+St. Louis County Animal Care & Control said it had no choice but to euthanize a dog that was rescued from the cold on Friday.

 “They need to get rid of the people in charge up there, that would fix a lot of things so no other family has to go through this,” Obert said.